Budget

 Whilst these findings were unsurprising there were three findings that felt more novel and emergent for both us at the University and the across the sector:

-There is a high degree of emotional labour involved in those research projects that are authentically participatory yet the support structures for those involved felt underdeveloped.
+There is a high degree of emotional labour involved in research projects that are authentically participatory yet the support structures for those involved felt underdeveloped.

 How citizens can/should be embedded in the broader research ecosystem is not well understood.